Stacktape

 Hosting content type

-Based of that Stacktape will configure HTTP headers of uploaded files and CDN behavior.
+You can specify the type of content you are hosting.
+Based on this, Stacktape will configure the HTTP headers of the uploaded files and the CDN behavior.

 Supported content types: